 Engine Run/Stop Control

-An engine RUN/STOP control solenoid activated by the key switch and emergency stop buttons supplies system air pressure to activate the cylinder.
-This cylinder requires air pressure for the engine to run and is spring loaded to the stop position.
+An engine RUN/STOP control solenoid activated by the key switch and deactivated by the emergency stop buttons.
+This solenoid requires power to be on to run the engine.
+If power is removed, the engine will stop.